 Managed code is accessible to the standard .NET tools that Unity uses to compile scripts.
 The only difference between managed plug-in code and Unity script code is that the plug-ins are compiled outside of Unity and so Unity might not be able to access the source.
 When using native plug-ins, Unity’s tools can’t access third-party code libraries in the same way that they can access the managed libraries.
 For example, if you forget to add a managed plug-in file to the project, you will get standard compiler error messages.
 Whereas, if you forget to add a native plug-in file to the project, you will only see an error report when you try to run the project.

-This section explains how to create plugins and use them in your Unity projects.
+The following pages explain how to create and use plug-ins in your Unity Projects: